coder137/lowlevel_rust/minimal_buildsystem/README.md

 - Build on-target code [debug | release]
 - Size of on-target code
+- Executes unit-tests and mocks using an off-target build
 - Convert `*.elf` to `*.bin`
 - Convert `*.elf` to `*.hex`
 - Dump `*.elf` symbols to `*.lst`